A Change of World

 A Change of World strives to let the histories of women’s poetries unfold in the words of the poets who lived, wrote, published, and performed during these years—and to use as frequently as possible the words of the poems that inspired them to do so.
 But we consider this an ongoing story as women poets of all ages, orientations, backgrounds, experiences, and identifications continue to draw inspiration from one another both on the page and off.
 “From Audre Lorde’s voice, not just the poems on the page,” says Joan Larkin, “I felt I had permission to speak strongly, to speak out, to be proud.”

 The editors thank Honor Moore and Hannah Brooks-Motl for their generous help and guidance in compiling this series.
-We have published the first five episodes, with the final episode to follow in Spring 2018.
 We invite you to listen.